Learning from True-False Labels via Multi-modal Prompt Retrieving: Method

 In contrast to the previous approach, we now consider another scenario, namely \textbf{T}rue-\textbf{F}alse \textbf{L}abels (TFLs) learning.
 In this setting, the TFL indicates whether an instance belongs to the label, which is randomly and uniformly sampled from the candidate label set.
-Specifically, annotator only needs to provide the binary TFL (i.e., "True" or "False") according to the randomly sampled label.
-To illustrate, as shown in Figure \ref{fig1} (b), when considering the candidate label set, \{"ant", "butterfly", "panda", "elephant", "gerenuk", "wild cat", \( \cdots \)\}, for a "wild cat" image, the annotator can readily assign a "True" label when the randomly sampled label is the "wild cat".
-In contrast, the annotator can readily assign a "False" label when the randomly sampled label is the "elephant".
-Compared to the common labeling, TFL effectively leverage the knowledge of VLMs for generating high-quality labels.
+Specifically, annotator only needs to provide the binary TFL (i.e., ``True" or ``False") according to the randomly sampled label.
+To illustrate, as shown in Figure \ref{fig1} (b), when considering the candidate label set, \{``ant'', ``wild cat'', ``butterfly'', ``panda'', ``elephant'', ``sea horse'', \( \cdots \)\, ``bass'', \( \cdots \)\}, for a ``bass'' image, the annotator can readily assign a ``True'' label when the randomly sampled label is the ``bass''.
+In contrast, the annotator can readily assign a ``False" label when the randomly sampled label is the ``elephant''.
+Moreover, as illustrated in Figure \ref{fig1} (a), the zero-shot results with the highest confidence from the VLMs annotate the instance with ``sea horse''.
+However, when the randomly sampled label is ``crab'', the TFL of this instance will be ``crab'' and ``false'', which is accurate.
+Compared to the traditional labeling, TFL effectively leverage the knowledge of VLMs for generating high-quality labels.
 Additionally, the TFLs enhance the efficiency of the human labeling process by reducing the time cost for browsing the candidate label set.

-As shown in Table \ref{table1}, we demonstrate the advantages of TFL over common labeling.
-When utilizing CLIP for annotation, CLIP provides the binary TFL by determining whether the CLIP zero-shot result are consistent with the randomly sampled label.
-TFLs generally demonstrate an impressive accuracy rate exceeding 99.5\%, which substantiates the effectiveness of TFL.

-Moreover, we introduce a labeling speed multiplier $v_m$ to quantify the efficiency of TFL.
-We define the time it takes for an annotator to determine whether a instance belongs to a label as the unit time.
-Thus, the time required for TFL to label a instance is 1 unit (i.e. $t_{TF} = 1$).
-In contrast, common labeling methods require annotators to browse through half of the candidate label set on average, so the common labeling time required $t_{c}$ equals $\frac{K}{2}$, where $K$ is the number of candidate labels.
-Then $v_m$ can be formulated as $v_m=\frac{t_{c}}{t_{TF}}$.
-As shown in Table \ref{table1}, TFL demonstrates an average labeling efficiency that is 174.25 times higher than common labeling across five datasets, which substantiates the efficiency of TFL.